Young trees in tree tubes growing in the Forest

 Skylark in flight

-Different species have different habitat preferences called niches which are important to maintain if we want to encourage them to inhabit our sites.
+Different species have different habitat preferences called niches which are important to maintain if we want to encourage them to remain on our sites.
 An example of this in the Forest would be the large amounts of naturally regenerated goat willow close to the high canopies of mature woodland.
 This is an ideal habitat for the rare purple emperor butterfly, which we knew was present around the Forest, and which will significantly increase as we continue developing this aspect of our woodland.

 Our Bearley site is another great example of how we monitor and respect the wildlife in different areas of the Forest.
 A survey found that skylarks, a Red List Species of Conservation Concern, are nesting there, and so to encourage a permanent presence we are keeping fourteen acres of open grassland.
 The land had previously been intensively managed arable land that probably made no allowance for skylarks, so this should be a hugely beneficial adjustment for biodiversity in the area.